renejansen-in/perfect_storm/README.md

 * determining spring tides by entering water meter readings into the model
 * the closing and opening of storm surge barriers under storm conditions and the official classification of every storm that has occurred in the past 33 years.

 After exploratory data analysis and cleaning I applied LogisticRegression as classifier.
 The target of the model can be flexibly set, both for the fearless, sober persons and the faint of heart.
 The result is a machine learning model with a high precision score.
 It is my intention to further improve the model in the near future.
-Therefore I refer to my Jupyter notebook which can be rendered with nbviewer, instead of mentioning the values of the score.
+Therefore I refer to my <a href="https://nbviewer.org/github/renejansen-in/perfect_storm/blob/main/perfect_storm.ipynb">Jupyter notebook which can be rendered with nbviewer</a>, instead of mentioning the values of the score.

 ## Contents